akshitagarwal10/Real-Time-Multi-User-Drawing-App/README.md

 Its a drawing app built on html5 canvas, JS and sockets in node.js.
 Real time multi-user means that other person could see what you are drawing and vice versa in real time.

---Clone or donwload the zip folder.
+--Clone or download the zip folder.

 --Unzip it if downloaded zip.